 This page is part of the web mail archives of SRFI 46 from before July 7th, 2015.
-The new archives for SRFI 46 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 46 contain all messages, not just those from before July 7th, 2015.

 [ Slippinrippindangfangrottenzargbargadingdong!
 I did it _again_! ] On Saturday, Oct 11, 2003, at 14:08 US/Eastern, bear wrote:

 But I don't know if we really need this special form, since an ellipsis (or a sequence of them) can already be used to match an ellipsis (or a longer sequence of them).
 IOW, what would we use the special form for that we couldn't use an ellipsis for?

 You've lost me here.
 Ellipsis is for matching a sequence; how can ellipsis match literal ellipsis?
 Are you talking about an arbitrarily nested number

 of ellipses, i.e. to be matched with (::: ...), in which case we _still_ need :::?